lang-ai/react-emails/README.md

 createEmail(data)
   .then((html) => {
-    // Send the HTML with your email service of choiche });
+    // Send the HTML with your email service of choice });
 ```